alexandrepasc/fbAuto/README.md

 To run the application it is needed the Selenium for java, Commons io libraries and the Geckodriver binary. <br>
 Running the application from the dev ide you just need to clone the repository or download any release.
-To run it with a .jar file it is needed to have the Geckodriver on the same folder. <br> The other required file to run this is the config.xml file on the root of the project or on the same folder as the .jar. <br><br><br>
+To run it with a .jar file it is needed to have the Geckodriver on the same folder.
+All other files should be on a folder, on the root named "app", you have to create the folder by hand. <br>
+The other required file to run this is the config.xml file on the root of the project or on the same folder as the .jar. <br><br><br>
 Example for the file
 config.xml. <br>
-The file should be located on the project root folder. <br>
+The file should be located on the project app folder. <br>
 The values for the fields groups, pages and pagePosts have to be 0 or 1.
 If the value is 1 the application will run that part, if 0 it will not.

 \<?xml version="1.0" encoding="UTF-8"?> <br>